Calendar (stationery): History

 Ancient documents and inscriptions, such as those from Rome and China, include early forms of calendars.
 Printing gave rise to many related types of publication which track dates, of which calendars are just one.
 The modern calendar evolved alongside others such as almanacs, which collected religious, cultural, meteorological, astronomical and astrological information in a table format; practica, which gave astrological predictions for the year ahead; and diaries, which were for personal and professional use.
 The introduction of broadside printing allowed a calendar to be printed on a single large sheet of paper, differentiating the basic calendar from more detailed diaries and practica.
 In the absence of accurate clocks, calendars doubled as timekeeping aids - by noting the times of sunrise and moonrise, calendars helped farmers tell the time while in the fields.

 Decorative calendars

 Alongside their practical use, calendars have developed into a decorative item.
 Typically, each page will include a new image, which may be related to the season.
 Common subjects include landscapes, automobiles, wildlife, male or female models and popular culture.
 Businesses frequently give wall calendars branded with their names and contact information away for free to customers as promotional merchandise.

 An especially influential type of calendar is the nude calendar or pin-up calendar - a calendar containing images of either scantily-clad or naked models.
 Some are essentially pornographic in nature, but a more recent evolution is calendars featuring people in comic situations and published for charity.

+A popular subgenre of pin-up calendar is the firefighter calendar.